automenta/mb7/doc/README.vsn.md

 ---

-## How It Feels to Use SemanticScribe
+## How It Feels to Use Netention

-Picture this: You open SemanticScribe and write “Plan a picnic next weekend.”
+Picture this: You open Netention and write “Plan a picnic next weekend.”

 - Type `#task due:2025-03-01`—it’s now a task, listed under “Tasks” with a date picker.
 - Add `#needs:location`—semantic matching finds an NObject tagged `"location": "Central Park"` and suggests it,